Last updated: March 2026

 You type a question or instruction in plain English.
 It responds.

-• Examples: ChatGPT, Claude, Google Gemini
+• Examples: ChatGPT, Claude, Google Gemini, Grok

 • What it does: writes emails, answers questions, brainstorms ideas, explains concepts